Energy represents a significant cost savings opportunity if managed strategically. (To view other posts in this series, click here.)

 With so many variables directly affecting the price of energy this can be a complex category to manage spend.
 By focusing on smarter energy purchasing you can minimize risk and the potential for price creep, while achieving savings.

-That’s why Corporate United members work with Trane Building Advantage to analyze their energy usage in all markets and make the best buying decisions based on localized need.
+That’s why members of OMNIA Partners work with Trane Building Advantage to analyze their energy usage in all markets and make the best buying decisions based on localized need.

 More Articles in This Series